Consensys/web3signer/CONTRIBUTING.md

 repo and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+### Guidelines for Non-Code and other Trivial Contributions
+Please keep in mind that we do not accept non-code contributions like fixing comments, typos or some other trivial fixes.
+Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure in our continuous delivery systems (running all tests, etc).
+Feel free to open an issue pointing any of those errors, and we will batch them into a single change.

 #### Table Of Contents
 [Code of Conduct](#code-of-conduct)